 The teaching methodology promotes the Online and Offline interaction between students and teachers, simulating the interactions and communications of the professional world.

 Autonomous Online learning further develops personal skills and aptitudes.
-This continuous exchange occurs within the Master, understood as a Community, where students individually carry out activities with the support of the teaching staff.
+This continuous exchange occurs within the Programme, understood as a Community, where students individually carry out activities with the support of the teaching staff.

 The workshops are opportunities of on-site and direct learning aimed at cultivating practical skills and preparing for the professional world: the proposed teaching system is based on educational projects developed with sector leaders.

-The Master ends with a weeklong Camp, a group exhibition (itinerant and interactive), a practical workshop aimed at challenging and fostering personal potential.
+The Programme ends with a weeklong Camp, a group exhibition (itinerant and interactive), a practical workshop aimed at challenging and fostering personal potential.

-Within this context, the ReADs Master offers an intense and innovative post-degree educational experience through an annual full-time programme at the prestigious IUAV University of Architecture, Venice (est. 1926).
+Within this context, ReADs offers an intense and innovative post-degree educational experience through an annual full-time programme at the prestigious IUAV University of Architecture, Venice (est. 1926).